SummaryRead the full fact sheet

 - Obesity tests – being overweight is a significant risk factor for many health conditions, including cardiovascular disease and diabetes.
 Ask your doctor to check your body mass index (BMI) and waist measurement every two years.
 If you are at a higher risk, you should have your weight checked more frequently.

 Health checks for diabetes

-Tests for diabetes include a fasting blood sugar level test, which measures the amount of glucose in the blood after fasting (not eating for an amount of time).
+Tests for include a fasting blood sugar level test, which measures the amount of glucose in the blood after fasting (not eating for an amount of time).
 It is usually done before you have breakfast.
 Depending on your risk level, you will need to be tested annually or once every three years.